 Four people have been confirmed dead by the Coast Guard in the crash, and authorities are still searching for two more missing people.

 The governments of Canada and Australia have each said one of their citizens died in Alaska, in response to Channel 2's questions about the collision.
 Australian authorities said they were assisting the family of an Australian man who died in Alaska, but did not release further details.

 Canadian authorities only said a Canadian citizen had died in Alaska.
 "Our thoughts and sympathies are with the family and loved ones of the Canadian citizen who died in Alaska," wrote Guillaume Bérubé, of Global Affairs Canada.

-Of the 10 people injured, four were taken to Harborview Medical Center in Seattle.
+Of the 10 people injured,

 The NTSB has began its investigation into the cause of the accident.